jssql1234/docs-sqlacc/docs/usage/tools/fast-report/basic-guide.md

    - Group Footer content will be printed at the pixel value input.
    - Higher Value = Higher Footer
-   - without setting with print position, the group footer will be printed after the document detail records.
+   - without setting the print position, the group footer will be printed after the document detail records.
    - Example Source Code: